AbdulShabazz/UnrealEngine-Rhovonidin/v5/PC.GAME.8K.RHOVONIDIN/README.md

 - [ ] Disable bright colored wires [ Engine > Source > Editor Graph Editor > Private > ConnectionDrawingPolicy.cpp:512 ]

 ## Notes
+- [ ] Agrippa can hurl his cave-axe to cause cave-ins as he pins Lance to the regolith
+- [ ] The Dreadded are sentinel swarms that act cooperatively to find and target Lance
+- [ ] Include (Omniscient) Replay to allow the player to witness how the real events unfolded
 - [ ] GIGA Corps sponsors Federation apparel
 - [ ] Electrical Energy from the UltraDam is stored in underground mines and mineshafts in a roller-coaster elevator network system of ore-filled cauldrons capable of running for 72h
 - [ ] Lt Sheeran has Darth Vader-like abilities